UjjaleAlam/ujyalo-tailoring-data-analysis/README.md

 -Create simple visualizations to summarize transactional patterns

--understand how IT tools can be applied to real-world data, particularly in small business contexts.
+-Understand how IT tools can be applied to real-world data, particularly in small business contexts.